A work's size, of course, rarely hints at the lengths an author went to to write, compile, and pass the trial-by-fire that is publication.

 - Robert A. Heinlein started working on a novel in the style of his juveniles and set his notes aside.
 Years after his death, those notes were passed on to Spider Robinson, who turned them into the book, Variable Star.

-- James Joyce spent seventeen years writing Finnegan's Wake.
+- James Joyce spent seventeen years writing Finnegans Wake.

 - Jonathan Strange & Mr Norrell took a decade to write.
 Author Susanna Clarke has spoken about ideas for a sequel, but it's been in Development Hell since then.

-- Brian Wilson's album SMiLE: Production started in 1966 while Wilson was with the Beach Boys, the album was finally released in 2004.
+- Brian Wilson's album SMiLE: Production started in 1966 while Wilson was with The Beach Boys, the album was finally released in 2004.

 - Guns N' Roses, Chinese Democracy: Production began in 1994, and the actual album was released in 2008.
+A long-running joke held that China would become a democracy before the album would ever get released.
+Unfortunately, that didn't happen.

 Theatre and Opera

 - Team Fortress 2 took Valve nine years to make and were damn close to spending ten on it.
 The devs were working on Team Fortress 2 after they made Team Fortress Classic.
-Then they became part of Valve and started working on a Goldsource version, then constantly changed everything around until they released it in 2007.
+Then they became part of Valve and started working on a GoldSrc version, then constantly changed everything around until they released it in 2007.

 - The Chronicles of Narnia: C. S. Lewis first pictured the faun from The Lion, the Witch, and the Wardrobe when he was sixteen.
 He finished the book when he was fifty.